Research expertise at the Bateson Centre

 Our strengths in this area have attracted a large number of junior fellows to Sheffield, who bring prestigious external fellowships, and we are intent on nurturing this "youth team" into highly successful independent scientists.

-Principal Investigators (PIs) in the Centre take advantage of a wide range of tractable animal model systems - Drosophila, zebrafish, chick, mouse and Dictyostelium.
+Principal Investigators (PIs) in the Centre take advantage of a wide range of tractable animal model systems.
+Our strength and critical mass is in zebrafish, but we have expertise in complementary systems - Drosophila, zebrafish, chick, mouse and Dictyostelium.

 We investigate how resident stem cells enable the body to remodel and adapt to changes over the lifespan and examine how old tissue is broken down to enable new tissue to grow, and the dual role of phagocytes in tissue plasticity and host defence.